VegFest/vegfest.org/_posts/research2016/2016-11-05-Methodology.md

 ![](../assets/images/research2016/Q4.4.png)

-In the column “Q4.4”, the values would all be coded under the theme “skills and expertise”.
+In the column "Q4.4", the values would all be coded under the theme "skills and expertise".
 In other questions, the values might potentially reveal some useful descriptive data or more importantly a resource that might be relevant to this report, namely online tools, funding avenues, or other tips that could be universally beneficial to organizers.
 In this case, we made a note of these intersecting themes and coded the responses for all that may apply.
 For example:

 *Q4.6: What is your main method of communication between all the people involved in the event’s organization?*

-The column “Q4.6” would then be coded under the themes “communication- internal”  as well as “resources and tools for organizers”, in case the responses offer insight into any specific resources the subject may share.
+The column "Q4.6" would then be coded under the themes "communication- internal"  as well as "resources and tools for organizers", in case the responses offer insight into any specific resources the subject may share.

 ![](../assets/images/research2016/Q4.6.png)